lezneklihp/dsend_project_2/README.md

 - [Acknowledgements & licensing](#Acknowledgements)

 ## Repository content:<a name="Repository_content"></a>
-This repository includes .py files for the second project of the Udacity Data Scientist for Enterprise Nanodegree.
+This repository includes .csv, .db, .html, .pkl, and .py files for the second project of the Udacity Data Scientist for Enterprise Nanodegree.

 ```bash
 .